abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The SCR file defines the $\pp$-mesh for the integration over the transferred momenta in Eq.
 This $\pp$-mesh must be identical to, or a submesh of, the $\kk$-mesh associated with the WFK file.
 No interpolation in $\pp$-space is possible at present.
-In a typical scenario, one works with a fixed reasonably-dense $\pp$-mesh, e.g. 6x6x6, use a WFK file on a $\kk$-mesh that is a multiple of 6x6x6 and use the [[eph_ngqpt_fine]] to reach the same BZ sampling as the one used for electrons by using the interpolation of the DFPT scattering potentials.
+In a typical scenario, one works with a fixed reasonably-dense $\pp$-mesh, e.g. 6x6x6, uses a WFK file on a $\kk$-mesh that is a multiple of 6x6x6 and uses [[eph_ngqpt_fine]] to reach the same BZ sampling as the one used for electrons by using the interpolation of the DFPT scattering potentials.

 Finally, the GWPT code needs to read the GS KS potential from the file specified with [[getpot_filepath]].
 This file is used to build the GS Hamiltonian required by the Sternheimer solver.
-The GS POT is produced at the end of the GS SCF cycle by setting [[prtpot]] to 1 (note that the default if 0).
+The GS POT is produced at the end of the GS SCF cycle by setting [[prtpot]] to 1 (note that the default is 0).

-The first order derivative of the KS wavefunctions due to an atomic perturbation is computed on-the-fly by solving the NSCF Sternheimer equation for each $n'$ band, atomic displacement and quasi-momentun transfer.
+The first-order derivative of the KS wavefunctions due to an atomic perturbation is computed on-the-fly by solving the NSCF Sternheimer equation for each $n'$ band, atomic displacement, and quasi-momentum transfer.
 There are two variables controlling the NSCF cycle:
 [[nline]] defines the maximum number of iterations while [[tolwfr]] defines the stopping criterion.

 !!! important

-    [[tolwfr]] has a big impact on the computational cost as more NSCF iterations of the Sternheimer equation are needed to reach small residuals.
+    [[tolwfr]] has a significant impact on the computational cost as more NSCF iterations of the Sternheimer equation are needed to reach small residuals.

 The treatment of the frequency dependence in the GWPT matrix elements is governed by [[gwpt_wmode]].